torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 Now let's write the corresponding destructor for the resources above.
 The role of destructor is simple: disable the hardware (if already activated) and release the resources.
-So far, we have no hardware part, so the disabling code is not written here.
+So far, we have yes hardware part, so the disabling code is yest written here.

 To release the resources, the “check-and-release” method is a safer way.
 For the interrupt, do like this: